 Shared mobility systems are beneficial modes of transportation that reduce demand for private vehicles, decrease per-capita greenhouse gas emissions, and create more affordable mobility options.
 However, as with all modes of transportation, their presence and use in the public right of way must be kept in balance with other uses, and regulated in the interest of public safety.
-Unregulated shared use devices proliferating in the public right of way for other modes of transit, creating tripping hazards and causing additional work for the City's Public Works Department who may have to remove damaged or inoperable devices from City streets and sidewalks.
+Unregulated shared use devices proliferating in the public right of way can cause public safety issues including impeding the right of way for other modes of transit, creating tripping hazards and causing additional work for the City's Public Works Department who may have to remove damaged or inoperable devices from City streets and sidewalks.
 The proposed ordinance is intended to balance the interest of supporting these new modes of transportation with maintaining public safety for all users of the public rights of way.